 What is a Live Stream Producer?

 Live stream producers are increasingly crucial crew members in today’s media production industry, due to the rise in demand for Virtual and Live Stream Events.
-This is especially so in the current midst of the Coronavirus (COVID-19) pandemic as some countries and cities are still imposing restrictions on live stream video or on-set production shooting.

 Live stream producers, or live producers, can be employed by either media production houses or corporate firms.
 Video production houses would love to have an experienced live producer as part of their creator community while firms would appreciate having a live producer to help facilitate the live web or broadcast streaming of their corporate virtual events.